jrfnl/clearPHP/_rules/performance/no-functioncall-in-loop.md

 {% highlight php %}
 <?php
 // Here, the condition changes as the loop is processed.
-This is check in the terminal clause is needed.
+The check in the terminal clause is needed.
 $x = range(1,10);
 $j = array();
 for($i = 0; $i < count($j); $i++) {